Synth and Swagger - Gay & Queer in New Wave

 Jimmy Somerville

-Jimmy Somerville was out from the beginning of his music career; that alone was brave in Thatcher-dominated mid-80s Britain.
+Jimmy Somerville was out from the beginning of his music career; that alone was brave in Thatcher-dominated '80s Britain.
 He continually railed against her homophobic policies and advocated for resources to fight the AIDS epidemic.
 In particular his song with the Communards, Don’t Leave Me This Way, became an anti-AIDS anthem.
 He also talked about it on televised interviews, and even on stage.
 And over the years he’s also been a champion or trans rights.

 Boy George